 For a classic silent disco, you need to have the specialist headphones and some DJs spinning away in the corner.

-In social distance times, that doesn’t really work.
+In these social distance times, that doesn’t really work.

-Using mysilentdisco.club, you can get people joining in using just their own phone and headphones from anywhere (with minimal internet).
+Using mysilentdisco.club, you can get people joining your virtual silent discos using just their own phone and headphones from anywhere (with minimal internet).
 All they need to do to join is download the free app, then clicking the join button on the event.

 Everyone listening to the same room will be sync’d to the same place in the playlist so you can all groove alone at the same time!

 How to create these virtual silent discos?

 So if you can’t be in the same place, it needs to be online.

 Cisco Webex is a lesser known tool but allows for 100 participants for an unlimited time.
 Its very business focused, but has great free limits so worth checking out.

 Zoom is probably one of the most reliable, but for the free version, you get a maximum meet time of 40 mins.
 We had a member us this and our app for their birthday!
 Read about in our “Community events ideas” post.

 Google Hangouts is free for as long as you want, but you have a maximum number of 10 participants, so this is a bit limiting also.